Dilant/BMETutorial/src/en/start/preparation.md

 `Settings → Frame Rate`

-### Change DPI Scale Rate
+### Change Scale Rate

 `Settings → Scale Rate`

-### Change Layout

-Drag to resize or move them.
-You can maximize, resume or close them, and closed windows can be called out in `Window` menu.

 ## Set Ballex Path

 `Settings → Set Ballex Path`

 It should end in `Ballex.exe`, either stable or beta version.
 When you enter maptest mode, it will launch automatically.

+### Change Layout

+Drag to resize or move them.
+You can maximize, resume or close them, and closed windows can be called out in `Window` menu.

 ## Windows